Arizona Justice of the Peace Association

 When the Public Comes Calling: How do we handle records requests?
 What needs to be redacted?
 What can be shared, and what can’t?
 What are best practices to ensure efficiency, accuracy, and compliance?

 Presenters: Jennifer Albright, Aaron Nash

 2:15-3:15 p.m.
 Time Standards: Different standards are used for small claims filings in Maricopa and Pima counties, and in rural courts.
 Why, and how do we handle it?
 We’ll also get a report on a new DUI committee’s study relating to time standards.

-How to Comply with the AOC?: We want to keep everyone happy, so what are the best ways to deal with requests, new rules, and procedures?
+Compliance with Law, with AOC Assistance: We want to keep everyone happy, so what are the best ways to deal with requests, new rules, and procedures?
 How do we deal most effectively with questions and policies?